kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 Other files have been run through Atari BASIC and these files are the text listing from BASIC.

-- ".LIS" files are listed from Atari BASIC.
+- **".LIS"** files are listed from Atari BASIC.
 They should be the working equivalent of the "commentary" text files with all the comments.

-- ".LXL" files are listed from the nicer OSS BASIC XL which is 100% compatible with Atari BASIC and includes extra commands and other friendly niceties such as upper/lower case formatted keywords.
+- **".LXL"** files are listed from the nicer OSS BASIC XL which is 100% compatible with Atari BASIC and includes extra commands and other friendly niceties such as upper/lower case formatted keywords.
 The contents of the ".LXL" files have the C64-specific code removed, the lines are renumbered, formatting/line lengths may be revised, and logic improvements may be present.

 **Atari Assembly**

-The assembly files have several versions, too:
+The **".asm"** assembly files have several versions, too:

-- The "C64andAt8" file is the original ported version with C64-specific code commented out where it occurs, and followed by the equivalent Atari assembly.
+- The **"C64andAt8"** file is the original ported version with C64-specific code commented out where it occurs, and followed by the equivalent Atari assembly.

-- The "At8" version is the "C64andAt8" version with the commented C64 code removed.
+- The **"At8"** version is the "C64andAt8" version with the commented C64 code removed.

 ---